 Examples of sustainable and resilient cities

 In the end, transforming cities and making them more resilient can be a complicated task.
 New and innovative tools, methodologies and ideas that can empower city halls and citizens, backed up with the support of governmental policies, are urgently wanted.
 But in fact, these solutions aren’t as hard to find as one might think.
 In Bangkok, huge water facilities have been built to fight the risk of floods and to prevent the possibility of droughts.
-Telaviv is becoming an amazing technological hub for entrepreneurs, Copenhagen has plenty of car-free zones with great air quality and Quito is preserving over 200,000 hectares of land in order to protect its soil, water, and local animal and plant biodiversity.
+Telaviv is becoming an amazing technological hub for entrepreneurs, Copenhagen has plenty of car-free zones with great air quality and Quito is preserving over 200,000 hectares of land in order to protect its soil, water, and biodiversity.

 On the technological side, smart integrated solutions are also being developed and implemented and promise to revolutionize the way we manage our waste, parking, and traffic.
 As well, this kind of solutions can also improve the air quality of cities, which would be of great value in a time where the World Health Organization announced that over 40% the world’s population is exposed to high levels of household air pollution.